krazydanny/laravel-repository/README.md

 There's no unique, best or does-it-all-right caching technique.

 Every caching strategy has it's own advantages and disadvantages.
-Is up to you making a good analysis of what you project needs.
+Is up to you making a good analysis of what you project needs and priorities.

 Even in the same project you may use different caching strategies for different models.
 For example: Is not the same caching millons of transaction logs everyday than registering a new user in your app.